-The first land selection acts in Victoria were passed in 1860, 1862 and 1865, but these were largely ineffective in achieving the objective of settling a large number of people on the land.
+Generally, the first land selection acts in Victoria were passed in 1860, 1862 and 1865, but these were largely ineffective in achieving the objective of settling a large number of people on the land.
 The intention of the legislation was thwarted by the shrewd practices of the squatters, who took advantage of various loopholes in these acts to maximise their acquisition of freehold land.
 Some squatters employed professional agents to acquire blocks on their behalf.
 As one of the critical requirements for selection was for occupation of the land, wily advertisers spruiked mobile 'dummy huts', which could be wheeled from block to block to fool local government inspectors that a selector was bonafide.
-A local example of such a structure was Mott's dummy hut at Natimuk, which is now in decay.
+A local example of such a structure was Mott's dummy hut at Natimuk, which does not survive today. (see fig 5.1).